TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

         What is The Intern

 The Intern is a ReaScript that enhances region and rendering management.
 It utilizes Track Folder hierarchy for naming regions and supports filtering for rendering processes.
+It also supports WAAPI for imports straight into Wwise.